 Time for a generality: We live in a world of hyper-fetishism.
 Where design is concerned, we focus overwhelmingly on the beautiful products, rather than the underlying processes and rational behind those products, and because of this tendency the line between design and art has increasingly become blurred.
 One can go to the MOMA and stare at beautiful examples of design hung on carefully lit walls in expensive frames; a quick web search for ‘design inspiration’ reveals hundreds of endless feeds filled with pretty digital images, spacious typography and trendy layouts.
 Our perception of design is so focused on its aesthetic properties that to most people the value of design is simply aesthetic.

-When my unfortunate business owner began to consider his logo, his only criterion was this it “looked good”.
+When my unfortunate business owner began to consider his logo, his only criterion was that it “looked good”.
 If he could pay some nameless online hack to create a logo that looked “good enough” for five dollars, why not?

 But design without purpose or context is not design.
 Dieter Rams, the german industrial designer famous for his role in making Braun a household name in the 1950’s, said: